Cleopatra (CLEO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cleopatra Historical Price

-According to the latest data gathered on Cleopatra live price page, the current price of Cleopatra is 5.24USD.
-The circulating supply of Cleopatra(CLEO) is 28.88K CLEO , giving it a market capitalization of $157.49K.
+According to the latest data gathered on Cleopatra live price page, the current price of Cleopatra is 5.34USD.
+The circulating supply of Cleopatra(CLEO) is 28.88K CLEO , giving it a market capitalization of $154.28K.

 How Does Cleopatra (CLEO) Price Prediction Module Work?